SujalLakhani/SujalLakhani/README.md

 # Hi, I'm Sujal Lakhani! 👋

-I have recently completed my Bachelor of Engineering degree in Information Technology and currently working as a Jr. Software Engineer at Rapidops Inc., Ahmadabad, Gujarat.
-I have keen interest in problem solving and software development technologies.
-I am committed to continuously enhancing my technical proficiency to make significant contributions to both society and the organization.
+AI-Driven Software Engineer with 2 years of experience building scalable web applications using Angular, React.js, Node.js, and TypeScript.
+Skilled in debugging and problem-solving, with 300+ challenges solved on LeetCode.
+Leveraging tools like Cursor and Augment, I integrate AI into development workflows to boost productivity, reduce code complexity by up to 80%, and enhance performance.

 <br/>

 ## 🚀 About Me
-I'm an Angular, MERN stack and Android app Developer.
+I'm a MEAN/MERN stack Developer.
 I have build many projects with Java, React.js, Node.js, Express.js, MongoDB, SQL, REST API and Python.
 I also have initial level knowledge of Machine Leaning Algorithems.
-I like to solve competitive coding problems in online platforms like Codechef and Leetcode.
+I like to solve competitive coding problems in online platforms like Leetcode.

 <br/>

-🤖 This days I am learning about Machine learning and how to use Tensorflow.
+🤖 This days I am learning about AI Agents and Exploring System Design.

-👩‍💻 I'm currently working as a Jr. Software Engineer in Angular
+👩‍💻 I'm currently working as a Jr. Software Engineer at Rapidops Inc.

-🧠 Recently I had learned about Angular and TypeScript.

-💬 Ask me about Core Java, Angular, Android App Development and Web Development.
+💬 Ask me about Core Java and Web Development.

 📫 Visit my portfolio website https://sujallakhani.github.io/